pauljako/boundaries/README.md

 Yet another useless Package Manager for Linux.
 It uses archives of the application and a json File containing the information that boundaries needs.

+<h6>Note: I did not managed to get any Programms working on NixOS</h6>

 # Usage
 For installing an Application just run "boundaries -i <path to archive or dir>" or "boundaries --install <path to archive or dir>".